botman/docs/macinstallation.md

       `curl -sS https://getcomposer.org/installer | php`<br />
       `sudo mv composer.phar /usr/local/bin/composer`<br />
   - Please check your PHP version by typing `php -v`
-  - if you already running the PHP version 7.1 then you do not require this preparations.
+  - if you already running PHP version 7.1 then you do not require this preparations.
   - to upgrade PHP for Mac you are recommended to used HomeBrew
   - install HomeBrew<br />
       `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`